-If the Large Electrical Corporation changes its Risk Modeling Methodology in a way that triggers a versioning update, it must backtest the new models using at least three years of historical data.
-These backtests must include a Project-Level analysis of each Confirmed Project that passed through Screen 3 (Project Risk Analysis) in the past three years.
+If the Large Electrical Corporation changes its Risk Modeling Methodology in a way that triggers a versioning update, it must backtest the new models using historical data back to the start of the EUP.
+These backtests must include a Project-Level analysis of each Confirmed Project that passed through Screen 3 (Project Risk Analysis) in that time.
+These backtests must also include Portfolio Coversheets corresponding to each calibration employed since the previous update.